SX-Aurora/Vftrace/README.md

 ## Graphical User Interface

-The graphical visualization tool for Vtrace profiles, Vfview, is located at https://github.com/SX-Aurora/Vfview.
+The graphical visualization tool for Vtrace profiles, `vfdviewer` is located at https://github.com/SpinTensor/vfdviewer.
+It is written in C with the GTK+3 GUI.

 ## Authors